 Arrangements for pets will be made with local animal shelters prior to entering the residential crisis center and is subject to availability within the local network of animal shelter organizations.

 What happens when I first get there?

 Your immediate needs will be determined on your arrival, such as medical care, food and drink, clothing and attending to children’s needs.
 Once your immediate needs are addressed, you will complete an intake form and be assigned a room.
 Once you are settled in, a staff person will show you around the building, explain safety measures, discuss meal times, curfew, and shelter guidelines.

 Will support be available?

-Who will be at the shelter?
+Who will be at the residential crisis center?